 Who are current members of the KNF Board of Trustees?

-Ben Marshall, a past president of KPA and publisher of the Sterling Bulletin, is the current president of the KNF Board of Trustees.
-He will be president for the 2017-18 and 2018-19 terms.
-Patrick Lowry, also a past president and former editor and publisher of the Hays Daily News, is president-elect.
-He now works for the Kansas Health Institute.
+Patrick Lowry, a past president of KPA and former publisher of the Hays Daily News, is the current president of the KNF Board of Trustees.
+He will be president for the 2019-20 and 2020-21 terms.

 Board members are appointed to two-year terms, most often from the ranks of past presidents of the Kansas Press Association.